The exact amount of the school allowance depends on:

 - actually cohabit with someone together with whom you have children;

 - actually cohabit with someone who has children who become dependent on you or on whom your children become dependent

-- has the right to reside in Belgium and actually cohabits with someone who has permission to reside in Belgium in order to continue a sustainable relationship or if you have that permission and actually cohabit with someone who has a right to reside.
+- have the right to reside in Belgium and actually cohabit with someone who has permission to reside in Belgium in order to continue a sustainable relationship or if you have that permission and actually cohabit with someone who has a right to reside.